 Mindy: Daddy, no!

-- Mindy does one when Plankton puts a mind-control helmet on King Neptune.
+- She also does this when Plankton puts a mind-control helmet on King Neptune.

 Plankton: Daddy, yes!